 Without traditional credit scores, it will take even longer than normal to get a loan.
 Manual underwriting is a labor-intensive process because somebody must review and evaluate all the details.
-This is a serious disadvantage if you're buying in a seller's market, and it could be frustrating.
+This is a serious disadvantage if you're buying in a fast-moving seller's market where demand is high.
 Get started on the process as soon as possible if you live in a hot market, long before you make an offer.

 Should You Abandon Credit Entirely?

 Before you ditch debt for good, know why you might want good credit so you can make a more informed decision to do without:

 - It doesn’t have to cost money to build credit and maintain great credit scores.
 You only pay interest when you borrow money.
 If you don’t have to borrow, use a credit card for everyday spending and pay off the card every month.
 You have a 30-day grace period before interest costs are charged, so you can never pay a penny in interest, maintain your credit, and have the added safety of a credit card.

 - If you ever need money, it’s nice to have a solid credit history.
-Again, debt is only a problem if it hangs around for too long.
 You can keep a credit card open for emergencies—just don’t use it to buy more than you can afford.
-Living without debt is appealing, especially after you’ve seen hard times.
-But if you ever change your mind and want to borrow, you’ll have to start from scratch after you let your credit dry up entirely.

 - You can’t erase the past.
 Even if you go debt-free, your credit history still exists, and it can continue to cause problems.
 Debts will fall off your credit reports eventually, and collectors can't try to collect after the statute of limitations has run out, but that takes several years.